 In later months, the incorporating directors deliberated on a site for the first headquarters – primarily a centralized construction office – and eventually selected Ignacio.
 LPEA entered into an Installation Loan Contract with the REA to fund construction of the system on August 10, 1940, and by the following February, the lines were energized and life was changed forever for rural families.

-Back in the day, it hadn’t taken long for what had been envisioned to improve the lives of rural residents to become a vital area enterprise – which LPEA remains today.
-As it always has, the cooperative continues to evolve, and indeed, many challenges lie ahead in the energy industry.
-The LPEA board and staff are prepared to meet these head-on, while maintaining the mission to provide members with safe, reliable electricity at the lowest reasonable cost, while being environmentally responsible.
+The cooperative continues to evolve, and indeed, many challenges lie ahead in the energy industry.
+The LPEA board and staff are prepared to meet these head-on while maintaining the mission to provide members with safe, reliable electricity at the lowest reasonable cost while being environmentally responsible.